Information for applicants for admission to the first subject-specific semester of a master’s program.

 We have to be aware of all periods of study that you have completed in Germany.
 Please provide the relevant documents of proof as part of your application.
 For example:

 If you have been enrolled in a degree program with similar content before in Germany, you must confirm that you are still eligible to take exams.
-In an application this documents is only required if you’ve already studied at a German higher education institution in Germany.
+For the application, this documents is only required if you have already studied at a German higher education institution in Germany.

 Depending on the master's program you are applying for, you may need to submit proof of language proficiency, a letter of motivation, or tests like the GMAT as part of your application.
 Further details are provided in the selection statutes for the degree program you are interested in.